Paul Dummett

-Paul Dummett (born 26 September 1991) is a Welsh professional footballer who plays as a defender for Premier League club Newcastle United.
+Paul Dummett (born 26 September 1991) is a professional footballer who last played as a defender for National league club Carlisle United.
+Born in England, he played for the Wales national team.
+Mainly a centre-back, he can also play as a left-back.

 Dummett began his career with his local side Newcastle United.
 After progressing through the youth ranks at the club, he had loan spells at Gateshead and Scottish side St Mirren.
 He made his Premier League debut in the 2013–14 season and scored his first Premier League goal against Liverpool on 19 October 2013.
+In the summer of 2024, Dummett left his boyhood club for Wigan Athletic, before signing for Carlisle United in January 2025.

 Club career

 Newcastle United

 Dummett started his career in the Newcastle United youth system, captaining the club's reserve team on several occasions.

 Loan to Gateshead

 Dummett joined Conference National side Gateshead in March 2012, initially for a month-long loan, which was then extended until the end of the season, helping the team keep six clean sheets from ten matches.

 Loans to St Mirren

 The following season he was loaned to Scottish Premier League club St Mirren.
 Dummett made his debut in a 2–0 win over Hearts on 15 September 2012, and scored his first senior goal in a 1–1 draw against St Johnstone.

 After returning from his loan spell at St Mirren, Dummett made his debut senior appearance for Newcastle in an FA Cup tie away defeat to Brighton & Hove Albion on 5 January 2013.
 After the match, Dummett spoke out on his debut, that his Newcastle United debut was a dream come true.
 He then rejoined St Mirren on 31 January 2013 on loan for the rest of the season.
-Dummett played the full game for St Mirren in their Scottish League Cup Final 3–2 win over Hearts, the club's first major cup for 26 years.
+Dummett played the full game for St Mirren in their Scottish League Cup final 3–2 win over Hearts, the club's first major cup for 26 years.
 Dummett also set up the second St Mirren goal in the 46th minute, for Steven Thompson, which put the Saints 2–1 up.